The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 What did/would we choose (based on our needs)?

 Paul’s Tortuga lasted seven years.
 The fabric was not rip-stop, and it started to fray along the seams – an area difficult to repair (multiple times).
 He now travels with the Matador GlobeRider45 Travel Backpack.
-It’s at the higher end of the weight spectrum but met all his requirements otherwise.
+It’s at the higher end of the weight spectrum, but it met all his requirements otherwise.

 Minimalist Journeys Carry-on Travel Packs November 2023